-The Grand National is one of the most famous and unpredictable horse races in the world - and it takes place today.
+The Grand National is one of the most famous and unpredictable horse races in the world - and it takes place on Saturday 9 April.

-It's a hugely popular event and 600 million people watch it on TV all over the globe.
+It's a hugely popular event and about 600 million people watch it on TV all around the world.

 The race is part of a three-day race meeting held in Liverpool, with more than 150,000 people attending.

 Aintree Racecourse, in Merseyside, has been the home of the famous Grand National since its first running in 1839.

 A version of the race took place before this, but 1839 is accepted as the official start of the race as we know it today.

 The race has changed a lot since it began.

 The courses and fences have been tweaked over the years - not least to make them safer for the horses and jockeys.
 The starting line has also moved further away from the main stand to help the horses to remain calmer at the beginning.

 But throughout the years, it has always been one of the biggest jump races for horses and riders in the world - and it is currently the longest race in the UK.

 The Grand National is held at Aintree Racecourse in Merseyside.

 During the three-day event, more than 20 different races will take place.

 In the biggest race - the Grand National - horses have to complete two laps of the course, covering four-and-a-half miles and jumping 30 fences.